IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - give a chance to learn about Vasilev's backstory
 - plant seeds for Vasilev's election gambit

-- they're trying to manipulate positioning for the Avizallo diplomacy trip
-	- V is trying to put bridgers on the party to go to Avizallo (as mercs?)
-	- V is trying to manipulate Ornsgrym out of the diplomat's party - but Giltstern steps in and sends luca as a proxy instead? or Giltstern/Feldspar goes?
-	- idk the point of this if it doesn't directly affect players or give them agency
-- what do all the factions think: V, lords, Patrician, merchers, bridgers, merrow, avizallo
-	- V - focused on getting grave goods for the election
-	- lords move to outlaw drugs, but ppl who have used in the past are still possessed
-	- rival lord offers a job to investigate V - thinks she is behind the assassinations.
-Then assassination attempt on V
-	- merchers
-	- bridgers try to get in on the drug trade, don't care much about assassinations
-	- avizallo
-	-

 More assassination attempts - requires PCs to be in public situations
 - it shouldn't be immediately clear that the assassins are all smokers
 - PCs are called on as security detail? for liasons with elves or avizallo? guard a saltwood shipment?